JeffLawrence1/data-structures-and-algorithms/code-challenges/401/multiBracketValidation/Readme.md

 # Multi Bracket Validation
 <!-- Short summary or background information -->
-Multi Bracket Validation function that takes a string and outputs a boolean
+Multi Bracket Validation function that takes a string and only a string and outputs a boolean

 ## Challenge
 <!-- Description of the challenge -->